The NIU Institutional Biosafety Committee (IBC) Policy and Procedures covers the following topics:

 Minor changes to a protocol, such as a change in personnel (not including the PI), need only notification to the IBC.
 Major changes, such as a change in previously described procedures, PI, quantity of material,organism or cell lines used, mustbe submitted to the IBC committee for review before the requested change is implemented.

 The IBC can approve or disapprove protocols.
 The IBC is the link between the university and regulatory agencies, and has an overlapping role with other NIU committees, including the Institutional Review Board (which reviews human subjects research), and the Institutional Animal Care and Use Committee (which reviews research, teaching and testing protocols that involve animals).
-In issues of noncompliance, the IBC makes recommendations to the Vice President for Research and Graduate Studies to stop further research in non-compliant laboratories or for other corrective actions.
+In issues of noncompliance, the IBC makes recommendations to the Vice President for Research and Innovation Partnerships to stop further research in non-compliant laboratories or for other corrective actions.

 Research involving any of the biohazardous materials listed in this document must be registered with the IBC.
 This will establish a level of biosafety containment for your laboratory, help ensure that your research is conducted in compliance with applicable biosafety regulations, and protect other investigators at NIU and the University from penalties.

 Regardless of the source of your funding, non-compliance with NIU biosafety policy may lead to suspension, limitation, or termination of all NIH funding to NIU.
 Specifically, non-compliance with the NIH Guidelines can result in: